junaidrahim/DownloadGator/README.md

 # DownloadGator
+A Web App to Start a file download remotely on the server.
+Server is hosted using [ngrok](https://ngrok.com/) and connecting it to a Telegram Bot can notify about server activities

+# Uses
-### Simplest Web App to Start a file download remotely on the server.
-Could be used by college students who have limited internet access in their colleges to remotely put stuff to download on a server hosted at home(tv shows and stuff).
-Server can be hosted using [ngrok](https://ngrok.com/) and connecting it to a Telegram Bot can notify about Server activities
+1. Could be used by college students who have limited internet access in their colleges to remotely put stuff to download on a server hosted at home(tv shows and stuff).
+2. Put stuff to download on home servers on the go.

 ## How to Start ?